61st Air Base Wing

 The 61st Air Base Wing is an inactive wing of the United States Air Force, last stationed at Los Angeles Air Force Base, El Segundo, California.
-The 61st was the host unit at Los Angeles Air Force Base, and commanded all the Air Force support groups and units assigned to the base.
-When active. the wing is entitled to temporary bestowal of the history and honors stems of the 61st Troop Carrier Group.
+The 61st was the host unit at Los Angeles Air Force Base, and commanded all the Air Force support groups to provide base operating support.
+When active, the wing was entitled to temporary bestowal of the history and honors stems of the 61st Troop Carrier Group.

-Its mission was to provide base operating support to Los Angeles Air Force Base customers.
+The wing was inactivated in 2010 when its mission support group was redesignated the 61st Air Base Group and assumed the role of the base host, a mission that same organization still provides as Space Base Delta 3.

+The wing originally operated in Europe from 1948 to 1951, including supporting the Berlin Airlift, and later for 14 years in Hawaii until 1980.